ahmed-bacha/rhel-push-plugin/README.md

 Block RHEL push to docker.io
 =
-_In order to use this plugin you need to be running at least Docker 1.10 which has support for authorization plugins._
+_In order to use this plugin you must be running at least Docker 1.10 which has support for authorization plugins._

 TODO